Code of Student Conduct

 3.23.
 Attempting, threatening, or engaging in behavior that endangers the life or health of any person, including but not limited to:

-b. walking near the cliffs that border a portion of the University's campus;
+b. walking on or near the cliffs that border a portion of the University's campus;

 d. jumping from any bridge.